 Make time for yourself

-As we become accustomed to these new events and our new temporary lifestyle, put yourself on your own to-do list.
+As we become accustomed to these new events and our new temporary lifestyle, let’s put ourselves on our own to-do list.
 Make yourself a priority too.
-Remember, airlines always tell us to put on our own oxygen mask before assisting others.
+Remember, airlines always tell us to put on our own oxygen masks before assisting others.
 There’s a reason for that: you’re not going to be of any use to anyone if you don’t take care of yourself first.

 Stay well, and, stay healthy my friends.